Online Bachelor of Applied Science in Food and Nutrition Entrepreneurship

 Have questions about the Food and Nutrition Entrepreneurship (BAS)?
 Fill out this form and we’ll get in touch!

-The applied science food and nutrition program encompasses key topics for future entrepreneurs.
+This program encompasses key topics for future entrepreneurs.
 You’ll learn how to develop an online presence through social media, blogging, podcasting and more.
-You’ll also gain the expertise to launch nutritionally sound startups and standalone businesses.
-The program’s curriculum explores routes for innovation within the food industry through research and development.
+You’ll also gain the expertise needed to launch nutritionally-sound startups and standalone businesses.
+This program’s curriculum explores routes for innovation within the food industry and covers a vast range of topics, including:

 - Food marketing.